sleephee/CS1999-buggy-race-editor/README.md

 GitHub repo: [RHUL-CS-Projects/CS1999-buggy-race-editor](https://github.com/RHUL-CS-Projects/CS1999-buggy-race-editor])

-Developing in a browswer: repl.it
+Developing in a browser: repl.it
 ---------------------------------

 We recommend you clone/download this repo onto your own machine where you can